EPIC Palm Springs to Joshua Tree Day Trip Itinerary 2025

 Joshua Tree National Park is a short drive from Palm Springs, a desert oasis.
-Explore Joshua Tree from Palm Springs to experience the unique beauty of both destinations.
+Planning a trip from Palm Springs to experience the unique beauty of both destinations.

 This well-known park offers a breathtaking combination of rock formations, desert panoramas, and various plant and animal life.